mdavis-xyz/mdavis.xyz/pages/lime/content.md

 such broad and unnecessary rights is indeed worrying.

 Most of [Section 12](12) is simply not applicable.
-Those clauses are all about users posting content to a web service, which is not applicable to a share bike company.
+Those clauses are all about users posting content to a web service, which is not relevant for a share bike company.
 This is yet another oddity which makes me suspect Lime blindly copied and pasted their terms from a template, without thoroughly reading them.
 For example, [Section 12.11](12.11) talks about "Your submissions" and gives them "the unfettered right to sublicense such rights, in perpetuity *throughout the universe*".
 (Emphasis added.)